 Eye Health: Ensure Yours Are Happy With These Foods

-Loss of eyesight as a result of ageing may appear as an unavoidable occurrence.
+Loss of eyesight as a result of aging may appear as an unavoidable occurrence.
 However, with the right diet, you can maintain good eyesight.
-Eye disorders such as poor vision, dry eyes, cataracts (which causes cloudy vision), age-related macular degeneration and glaucoma all occur as a result of oxidative damage.
+Eye disorders such as poor vision, dry eyes, cataracts (which cause cloudy vision), age-related macular degeneration and glaucoma all occur as a result of oxidative damage.
 Luckily, the antioxidants found in foods can help to reduce the risk of one developing eye conditions.
-While carrots are seen as the best foods for happy eyes, there’s plenty of other eye-friendly foods that you can include in your diet.
+While carrots are seen as the best food for happy eyes, there’s plenty of other eye-friendly foods that you can include in your diet.
 Read on to find out what they are.

-Eggs – yolks included – are great foods for eye health.
+Eggs – yolks included – are a great food for eye health.
 The yolks contain vital nutrients that are essential for this purpose – vitamin A, lutein, zeaxanthin, and zinc.

 Vitamin A not only protects the cornea (the surface of the eye) but it also helps to prevent night blindness and loss of vision caused by cataracts, as well as slow down

 the progression of nerve damage in the eyes caused by diabetes.
-A Lutein and zeaxanthin are carotenoids that help to dramatically lower the risk of age-related macular degeneration and cataracts.
+Lutein and Zeaxanthin are carotenoids that help to dramatically lower the risk of age-related macular degeneration and cataracts.
 One study from Harvard University showed that daily supplementation of six milligrams of lutein could lower the risk for macular degeneration by 43%.
 Zeaxanthin, on the other hand, helps to protect the eyes against UV radiation from the sun.
-Zinc is another important nutrients that helps to protect the health of the retina, which is the back of the eye.
-Not only does zinc ensure proper cell division and cell growth but it also boosts healthy circulation.
+Zinc is another important nutrient that helps to protect the health of the retina, which is the back of the eye.
+Not only does zinc ensure proper cell division and cell growth, but it also boosts healthy circulation.
 It also helps you see better at night.

 Oranges (and other citrus fruits) are extremely rich in vitamin C, which can help boost eye health.
-Not only does vitamin C help maintain healthy blood vessels in the eyes, it also helps to fight off the effects of free radical damage (caused by poor diet and blue light emissions from computer screens)
+Not only does vitamin C help maintain healthy blood vessels in the eye, it also helps to fight off the effects of free radical damage (caused by poor diet and blue light emissions from computer screens).

 Aside from containing lutein and zeaxanthin, this cruciferous vegetable also contains vitamin B2 which helps to reduce inflammation as a result of light damage.